Xirider/finetune-gpt2xl/README.md

 ## 1. (Optional) Setup VM with V100 in Google Compute Engine

-Note: The model does run on any server with a GPU with at least 16 GB VRAM and 60 GB RAM
+Note: The model does run on any server with a GPU with at least 16 GB VRAM and 60 GB RAM.
+If you use your own server and not the setup described here, you will need to install CUDA and Pytorch on it.

 ### Requirements